WEIGHT LOSS OVERVIEW

 Role of physical activity and exercise in obese adults

-Surgical management of severe obesity
+Surgical management of severe obesity: Indications and preoperative preparation

 Complications of bariatric surgery

-Medical management of patients after bariatric surgery
+Overview of medical management of patients after bariatric surgery

 The following organizations also provide reliable health information.